henryjlee729/portfolio/posts/kirby-flapventure.md

 It's not perfect, as the background and ground animations could be smoother and in terms of gameplay, you could spam click or the space bar to go up in the screen and just constanly float over the obstacles.
 However, considering how much time and effort I poured into this project, I am very happy with how it ended up.

-## Downloads
+## Playing the Game

-The source code to the game is <a href = "https://github.com/henryjlee729/kirby-flapventure">here</a>.
-Note that this may or may not work, but if you would like to play the game, a [Mac version](/downloads/kirby_flapventure_mac.zip) and a [Windows version](/downloads/kirby_flapventure_windows.zip) is available.
+To play the game, go to <a href = "https://henryjlee729.github.io/kirby-flapventure-web/">here</a>.